 Lungworts (Pulmonaria spp.) are clump-flowering perennials with distinctly spotted foliage.
 The foliage of most species and cultivars is green with white or silver spots.
 However, some cultivars have essentially silver leaves with green margins.
 In addition to the attractive foliage, lungworts produce colorful flowers in spring.
 Flowers may be white, pink, or blue.
 Lungworts grow 9 to 18 inches tall and can be grown as a groundcover or specimen in partial to full shade.

 Wild geranium (Geranium maculatum) is another native woodland wildflower.
 Plants grow 2 feet tall and bloom in spring.
 The five-petaled flowers are 1 to 1½ inches across and pink to lilac in color.
 The deeply cut, palmately lobed leaves may be up to 6 inches across.
 Wild geranium prefers moist, well-drained soils and partial shade.

-Bishop's goutweed (Aegopodium podagraria ‘Variegatum’) and lily-of-the-valley (Convallaria majalis) are two easy-to-grow groundcovers.
-Unfortunately, both spread rapidly and often become invasive.
+Two other widely grown groundcovers are bishop's goutweed (Aegopodium podagraria 'Variegatum') and lily-of-the-valley (Convallaria majalis).
+Bishop's goutweed and lily-of-the-valley are very adaptable plants and will grow in very difficult sites.
+Unfortunately, they both spread rapidly and often become invasive.
 Once established, they are difficult to eliminate or destroy.
 These aggressive spreaders are not suitable for mixed plantings.
 They should only be planted in areas where they can be confined or allowed to spread freely.